moreh-dev/moreh-2024docs-test/About MoAI.md

 ## What is MoAI Platform?

-MoAI(Moreh AI appliance for AI accelerators) Platform is a scalable AI platform that enables easy control of thousands of Graphics Processing Units(GPUs) essential for developing large-scale deep learning models.
+The MoAI Platform is a scalable AI platform designed for developing large-scale deep learning models.
+It allows easy control of thousands of different GPUs to facilitate AI model training and inference.

 ## Core Technologies of MoAI Platform